ansys/pydpf-core/doc/source/user_guide/tutorials/04-import_data/index.rst

        :link-type: ref
        :text-align: center

-       This tutorial
+       Learn how to import data in DPF from csv file

-    .. grid-item-card:: Create a data storage structure from scratch
+    .. grid-item-card:: Represent your data in DPF
        :link: ref_tutorials
        :link-type: ref
        :text-align: center

-       This tutorial

-    .. grid-item-card:: Create a mesh from scratch
-       :link: ref_tutorials
-       :link-type: ref
-       :text-align: center

-       This tutorial
+       Learn how to represent your manual input data in a DPF data storage structure

 From result files
 *****************